johnridesabike/acutis/docs/manual.md

 My favorite color is {{% color %}}.
 ```

+The escaped characters are configurable when using the CLI or the OCaml API.

 ### Format specifiers

 To echo numbers or boolean values, then you must prefix them with a format